superboyx13/html-ts-coffee-cu/README.md

 HTML TS Buy Me A Coffee

-This is a simple beginner website made for Web3 Developement in the Blockchain.
+This is a simple beginner website made for Web3 Developement.

 HTML TS Buy Me A Coffee
 Setup (Both Javascript and Typescript Editions)